HAibe!4QDloQuXOHrLHNYyBiToday I’m giving you a peek inside my knife bag and sharing all the essential kitchen tools I use on a daily basis.

 These aren’t just for piping frosting and whipped cream!
 You know those fancy dots of sauce you see on composed plates in fancy restaurants?
 They’re usually either done with a squeeze bottle (these are also gold…do yourself a favor and pick up a couple to to have around the kitchen) or a pastry bag.
 Plastic baggies will also do in a pinch, but these just hold their shape better, giving you a steadier hand when you need a bit more precision.

 Raw meat is icky.
-Rubber gloves are the best because I don’t have to touch icky raw meat and, more importantly, they help prevent cross contamination.
+Gloves are the best because I don’t have to touch icky raw meat and, more importantly, they help prevent cross contamination.
 I also wear them when I’m chopping spicy peppers because I am so that girl who would forget that she was just chopping jalapeños and rub her eye.
-Rubber gloves completely eliminate that whole “eyes on fire” scenario.
+Gloves completely eliminate that whole “eyes on fire” scenario.

 Another no brainer.
 Before I purchased my knife bag I would always forget to grab my business cards, so I love that mine has these genius slots to keep a stack of cards in.